 Migraine is a recurrent headache that occurs with or without aura and lasts in children from 30 minutes to 48 hours.
 It is the most common cause of primary headache in children.
 It differs from migraine in adults and is likely to be under-diagnosed.

-Although there are many features in common with adult migraine (see separate articles on Migraine, Migraine Management and Migraine Prophylaxis in Adults), this article highlights aspects important in childhood migraine.
+Although there are many features in common with adult migraine (see the separate Migraine, Migraine Management and Migraine Prophylaxis in Adults articles), this article highlights aspects important in childhood migraine.

 Classification of migraine

 Childhood migraine may present in a similar way to migraine in adults but non-headache and neurological symptoms (aura) may be more prominent than the headache.
 No formal classification of headaches specific to children exists.
 The International Classification of Headache Disorders (ICHD) from the International Headache Society (IHS) defines migraine and recognises the childhood variants in its classification: